 At Nip in the Bud, we are passionate about helping teachers recognise mental health conditions in children.

 During the 2018/2019 academic year we began by delivering free presentations to 3,000 primary school teacher trainees, tutors and mentors at universities across the country.
-We decided that this was a good way to trial our PowerPoint presentation and our online resources.

 Some of the feedback we received about the presentation: